 What Is Mainframe Computer?

-Mainframes usually serve the purpose of transferring the desired data in real time.
+Mainframes usually serve the purpose of transferring the desired data in real-time.
 That’s why multinational companies buy them in the first place.
 Processing is not one of its fortes.
 But nowadays newer generation packs bit processing capability.
-This enables mainframes to identify a fault during a transaction in real time.
-Latest technologies like the cloud computing are taking the place of mainframes but after some extent companies are being forced to buy mainframes.
+This enables mainframes to identify a fault during a transaction in real-time.
+The latest technologies like cloud computing are taking the place of mainframes but to some extent, companies are being forced to buy mainframes.
 The reason is that mainframes specialize in high-speed data transmission.
 The point advanced technologies will continuously be hitting the market but the previous ones will not lose their market because of their specialty.